jrthorne/asynchronous_task_que/README.md

 Which runs migrations via an alias in the .bash_aliases file, then

 `root$ ./manage.py createsuperuser`

 to create the super user of your choice, eg 'admin' with 'password'.
+And finally

-And finally `root$ runserver`
+`root$ runserver`

 Go to your browser:
 http://localhost:8000/admin/

-log in as the user you crated (admin/password?), and go to http://localhost:8000/admin/async_que/queuedtask/
+Log in as the user you crated (admin/password?), and go to

+http://localhost:8000/admin/async_que/queuedtask/

 Add a task with command 'test_mgt_com' and save it.
 It will appear as pending.
 Wait five minutes (the queue runner runs every five minutes), and it will have run.
 Open the detail, and see the standard out and standard error.
 The management command records an event log.
-Check it here: http://localhost:8000/admin/async_que/event/
+Check it here:

+http://localhost:8000/admin/async_que/event/

 NOTES: